Putin offers more talks with West to defuse Ukraine tensions

 The decree ended conscription starting from Jan.
 1, 2024, and outlined plans to hire 100,000 troops over the next three years.

 Lee reported from Washington.
-Associated Press writers Edith M. Lederer at the United Nations, Aamer Madhani in Washington, Yuras Karmanau in Kyiv, Ukraine and Dasha Litvinova in Moscow contributed to this report.
+Associated Press writers Yuras Karmanau in Kyiv, Ukraine, Jill Lawless in London, Dasha Litvinova in Moscow and Justin Spike in Budapest, Hungary, contributed to this report.

+Britain's Prime Minister Boris Johnson, left, reacts with Ukrainian President Volodymyr Zelenskyy, prior to their talks amid rising tension between Ukraine and Russia, at the presidential palace, in Kyiv, Ukraine, Tuesday, Feb.
+1, 2022.
+(Peter Nicholls/Pool Photo via AP)

+Britain's Prime Minister Boris Johnson, left, reacts with Ukrainian President Volodymyr Zelenskyy, prior to their talks amid rising tension between Ukraine and Russia, at the presidential palace, in Kyiv, Ukraine, Tuesday, Feb.
+1, 2022.
+(Peter Nicholls/Pool Photo via AP)

 Caption